ipfs/ipfs/WORKING_GROUPS.md

 - Create and monitor continuous testing for the multiple supported platforms (Architecture, OS'es, Browsrs).
 - Explore new runtimes and create Roadmaps towards supporting those.

-### Dev Team Enablement
+### QA, Testing and Dev Team Enablement

-The Dev Team Enablement Working Group focuses on developing tools, CI and automating maintenance tasks to improve the Developer experience of the many IPFS contributors.
+The QA, Testing and Dev Team Enablement Working Group focuses on developing tools, CI and automating maintenance tasks to improve the Developer experience of the many IPFS contributors.

 Responsibilities include: